-The Office of the Education Director publishes the 2019 The ESL School at NYFA, New York Course Catalog.
-This is the document of authority for ESN students commencing their programs at the New York campus between January 1, 2019 and December 31, 2019.
+The Office of the Administration Director publishes The ESL School at NYFA, New York Course Catalog.
+The 2020 Course Catalog is the document of authority for ESN students commencing their programs at the Los Angeles campus between January 1, 2020 and December 31, 2020.